Autologous cell therapies

 The starting point is always the patient’s venous whole blood.
 Centrifugation of the blood sample separates the cellular fractions of the blood.
 Depending on the therapeutic goal, different cellular components are separated; moreover, different concentrations of these components are possible.1

-PRPs can be activated before application by adding activating substances (e.g. calcium gluconate or autologous thrombin).2
+PRPs can be activated before application by adding activating substances (e.g. calcium gluconate or autologous thrombin).2 Since platelets get activated once they come in contact with soft tissue and collagen, activation is not a necessity

 Leukocyte-poor variants